anonymousmani/CRUD-django/README.md

 3. Set up the necessary database (e.g., SQLite, MySQL, PostgreSQL) and configure the database connection in the project.

-4. Run the application, typically via a web server or framework (e.g., Django).
+4. Run the application, typically via a web server or framework (e.g. Django).

 5. Access the single-page application in your web browser and start adding, displaying, updating, and deleting data.
    ```browser